kmpf/uap/doc/source/how-to.rst

     Adapter sequences are removed from the reads before they are mapped to the human genome.
     Reads are mapped with |bowtie2_link|, |bwa_link|, and |tophat2_link|.
-    Again mapping with |segemhel_link| is disabled by default due to its high resource requirements.
+    Again mapping with |segemehl_link| is disabled by default due to its high resource requirements.
     Library complexity is estimated using |preseq_link|.
     Finally enriched regions are detected with |macs2_link|.